Skip to main content

 Schema

-A Stack file is defined in YAML and follows a simple, extensible schema.
-Every Stack file follows the same schema; however, every setting in the configuration is optional.
-Enforcing a consistent schema ensures we can easily import and deep-merge configurations and implement inheritance.
+A Stack file contains a manifest defined in YAML that follows a simple, extensible schema.
+In fact, every Stack file follows exactly the same schema, and every setting in the configuration is optional.
+Enforcing a consistent schema ensures we can easily import and deep-merge configurations and use inheritance to achieve DRY configuration.

 Stack Attributes